-For most simulation codes, the interface between the main simulation code and the adaptor will only involve 3 function calls.
-One call to initialize Catalyst and the pipelines, one call to perform any requested co-processing and one call to finalize Catalyst.
+For most simulation codes, the interface between the main simulation code and the adaptor will only involve three function calls.
+The first call initializes Catalyst and the pipelines; the second call performs any requested co-processing; and the third call finalizes Catalyst.
 This was shown in the first code snippet near the beginning of Section 3.
 The rest of the interface between the simulation code and Catalyst is all contained in the adaptor code.
 This allows a small footprint in the main code base which makes it simple to build the simulation code both with and without linking to Catalyst.